OUR TEAM

 Chanel Davis-Hall (she/her)

-Chanel worked as a Controller for Hale CPA Group, where she was able to help clients streamline their processes and establish best accounting practices throughout their organizations.
-With 20+ years of experience, Chanel has consistently demonstrated a firm understanding of budgeting and corporate finance, which translates to the transparency and accuracy of an organization's financial reporting.
+Chanel is a Texas native who has worked in finance for over 20 years.
+As the Director of Finance and Accounting for TCRP, she is most excited about being able to support the organization by creating and maintaining excellent financial controls, policies, and procedures to ensure they are fiscally sound.
 Chanel understands the importance of civic responsibility to uphold democratic values, including justice, freedom, equity, diversity, and human rights.
-So, when she was given the opportunity to join TCRP, she took the baton and sprinted.
+So, when she joined the TCRP family, she took the baton and sprinted.
 Chanel looks forward to continuing to be a part of THE CHANGE!

 Christina Beeler (she/her)

-Christina is an eighth-generation Texan and staff attorney in the Voting Rights program at TCRP.
+Christina is an eighth-generation Texan and senior supervising attorney in the Criminal Injustice program at TCRP.
 Christina was previously an assistant county attorney in Harris County, an Equal Justice Works Fellow, and a law clerk to the Honorable Gray H. Miller in the Southern District of Texas.
 Christina graduated magna cum laude and #10 in her class from the University of Houston Law Center in 2018.
-During law school, Christina gained experience with numerous nonprofits, including TCRP, the ACLU of Texas, and Lone Star Legal Aid.
-Before law school, Christina taught high school English and worked as a singer-songwriter.
-She played South by Southwest and was a featured artist on a Sonny Throckmorton album, including guest vocalist Willie Nelson.
-Christina currently serves on the Board of Directors for the American Constitution Society for Law and Policy’s Houston Lawyer Chapter and was a member of ACS’s national Board of Directors from 2017–2019.
+During law school, Christina interned at TCRP, the ACLU of Texas, and Lone Star Legal Aid.
+Before law school, Christina was a Teach for America corps member and taught high school English in Houston.
+Christina also previously worked as a singer-songwriter—she played South by Southwest and was a featured artist on a Sonny Throckmorton album, including guest vocalist Willie Nelson.

 Christopher Rivera (he/him)